17 Signs Your Bug Bite Is Something Serious

 You're throwing up.

 Nausea can accompany several serious bug bite complications, including Lyme disease, Chikungunya virus, and venomous spider bites.
 Luckily, most of these complications can easily be treated by a medical professional, so long as you address them as soon as they start showing symptoms.
-And if you live in any of the 20 U.S. Cities That Are Bug-Bite Central, make sure to be extra careful.

 You find a bullseye on your skin.